diethardsteiner/diethardsteiner.github.io/_posts/2016-11-26-PDI-Streamlined-Data-Refinery.md

 - **Create Measure**
 - **Create Linked Dimension**

-The result of providing these annotations becomes a lot quicker available these days by using the ??, which in simple words builds a cube and makes the data available for visual analysis à la Analyzer.
+The result of providing these annotations becomes a lot quicker available these days by using the DET (Data Exploration Tool), which in simple words builds a cube and makes the data available for visual analysis à la Analyzer.
 Basically you can check to output of each step in your transformation via this new feature, which is only available in the **Enterprise Edition**.
-If you use the **Community Edition** ...?
+If you use the **Community Edition**, there is currently no such feature available.

 # Enriching the Stream